 As colorful kites soar to the sky, festivities on ground are an all time high.
 The enthusiasm of the International Kite Festival in Gujarat envelops all nooks of the state – from cobbled and narrow streets to the sky.

 The is one of the main festivals in Gujarat that marks the beginning of harvest season and is celebrated with great enthusiasm and zeal.
 People stock up their houses with kites and charkharis days before the festival.
 And not just Gujaratis or Indians, people fly from far-off regions like Canada and USA to have their share of fun in one of the most colorful festivals in Gujarat.

-Where: Though the main event is celebrated in Ahmedabad, but as it is the harvest festival of Gujarat it is celebrated in across the state.
+Where: The main event is celebrated in Ahmedabad, but as it is the harvest festival of Gujarat it is celebrated in across the state.

 What to expect: Kite flying competition between locals and even international participants, numerous colorful kites in different shapes and sizes (lighted kites, sports kites, hand-painted kites, 500 kites in a string), delicious Gujarati food items like Undhiyu